 You can easily record your emulated device’s screen, and can also configure gamepads and keyboards to suit your needs perfectly.

 - Create custom controls

-In this article, we explored some of the best Android emulating software on the market in 2019.
-If you have a powerful computer with lots of RAM and processing power, the best options for you would be NoxPlayer.
+In this article, we explored some of the best Android-emulating software on the market in 2019.
+If you have a powerful computer with lots of RAM and processing power, the best option for you would be NoxPlayer.

 The features found in the software presented above will surely cover all your needs regarding playing games or running any Android application on an emulated virtual device.